LWforCGArtists/lwmaya/README.md

 This section contains some tips how to get started with this module as a developer.

+Please follow [PEP8](https://www.python.org/dev/peps/pep-0008/) style guide for you code.
+You can use [PyCharm](https://www.jetbrains.com/pycharm/download/) IDE which is enforce this style by deffalt.

 ### How to run for development

 Place this repo folder in one of your default Maya script directory: